timdockins/crud-demo/README.md

 ## History

+2016-08-14 : While all 'in-browser', CRUD functions complete.
+No delete confirmation, yet.
+Refreshing the page will lose the data.
 2016-08-11 : Initial cut showing the READ aspect of a CRUD.
 Data is randomly generated from Mockaroo.
 Initial modal for new element implemented.
 No other functionality at this point.

 ## Technology